jayrabjohns/chat-program/README.md

 # End to end encrypted chat program
-This is an ongoing project I sometimes work on in my spare time while studying at the University of Bath.
+This is an ongoing project I sometimes work on in my spare time while studying at University.

 It features a frontend built with WPF and backend in C#.
 <hr></hr>